 Overview of For Loop in Unix

-A loop is nothing but a sequence of instructions that is repeated continuously until a certain condition is reached.
+A loop is a sequence of instructions repeated continuously until a certain condition is reached.
 It operates on a list of the item & repeats the set of commands for each item in a list.
 Loop is a fundamental concept of any programming language.
 In Unix, four kinds of loop programming are used:

 - While Loop